Ariel Castro kidnappings: Arrest and legal proceedings

-Castro was arrested on May 6, 2013.
+Castro was arrested in a McDonald's parking lot shortly after the victims were rescued.
 He was charged with four counts of kidnapping and three counts of rape on May 8, which carry prison sentences of ten years to life in Ohio.
 Two of Castro's brothers, Pedro and Onil, were also initially taken into custody, but were released on May 9 after police announced that they had no involvement in the kidnappings.
 The charges against the two brothers were dropped.

 Castro made his first court appearance at the Cleveland Municipal Court on May 9, where bail was set at $2 million per kidnapping charge, adding to a total of $8 million.
 Prosecutors intended to seek the death penalty against Castro.
 Additional charges were reported to be pending, including aggravated murder (for intentional induction of miscarriages), attempted murder, assault, a charge for each instance of rape, and a kidnapping charge for each day each captive was held.
 On May 14, Castro's attorneys said he would plead "not guilty" to all charges if indicted for kidnapping and rape.

 A Cuyahoga County grand jury returned a true bill of indictment against Castro on June 7.
-It contained 329 counts, including two counts of aggravated murder (under different sections of the Ohio criminal code) for his role in the termination of one of the women's pregnancies.
+It contained 329 counts, including 2 counts of aggravated murder (under different sections of the Ohio criminal code) for his role in the termination of one of the women's pregnancies.
 The indictments covered only the period from August 2002 to February 2007.
 The county prosecutor, Timothy J. McGinty, stated that the investigation was ongoing, and that any further findings would be presented to the grand jury.
 McGinty said that pursuing a death penalty specification would be considered following completion of indictment proceedings.

 After entering a not guilty plea for Castro on June 12, one of his attorneys, Craig Weintraub, said that although some of the charges against Castro were indisputable, "it is our hope that we can continue to work toward a resolution to avoid having an unnecessary trial about aggravated murder and the death penalty".
 He noted, "We are very sensitive to the emotional strain and impact that a trial would have on the women, their families and this community".
 Castro was found competent to stand trial on July 3.

 On July 12, a Cuyahoga County grand jury returned a true bill of indictment for the remainder of the period after February 2007.
 It brought the total to 977 counts: 512 counts of kidnapping, 446 of rape, seven of gross sexual imposition, six of felonious assault, three of child endangerment, two of aggravated murder, and one of possession of criminal tools.
 On July 17, Castro pleaded not guilty to the expanded indictment.
 He faced death by lethal injection if convicted on all of the charges.